kashi618/Atlas-of-Thoughts/3. General/Lists/TV Shows & Movies & Anime & Manga.md

 	- Paranormal Activity: Next of Kin
 - (**Moive**) - Truth or Dare
 - megan is missing
+- confessions
+- we need to talk about kevin
+- tirangle
 #### Romance
 - (**Movie**) - Titanic
 - (**Movie**) - The Notebook
+- curious case of benjamin button

 #### Comedy
 - (**Movie**) - White Chicks